Table of Contents

 Symptoms of Diabetes Mellitus Type 1

-The pathophysiology of type 1 DM is an autoimmune reaction that leads to the destruction of beta cells of the islets of Langerhans in the pancreas, which are responsible for the production of insulin.
-When 80–90 % of beta cells are destroyed, then only the first symptoms of type 1 diabetes can be identified.
-Stressful situations can accelerate the onset of the disease which was not acute before.
+The pathophysiology of type-1 DM is an autoimmune reaction.
+It leads to the destruction of insulin producing beta cells of the islets of Langerhans in the pancreas.
+Only after 80–90 % of the beta cells are destroyed, the first symptoms of type 1 diabetes can be identified.
+Stressful situations can accelerate the onset of the disease, leading to an acute condition.

 As diabetes is only symptomatic when 80-90% of beta cells are destroyed, the onset of the disease is often sudden and dramatic.
-Noticeable symptoms are weight loss, polydipsia, and polyuria.
-Due to the absence of insulin hormone, the serum glucose level is greatly increased because glucose needs insulin to enter into the cells.
-Normally kidneys completely reabsorb the filtered glucose and glucose is not excreted in urine.
-But as serum glucose concentration rises to 180 mg/dl (10 mmol/l) and above, the renal threshold is exceeded, and glucose passes into urine via the kidney.
+Noticeable symptoms are weight loss, polydipsia and polyuria.
+Due to the absence of insulin hormone, the serum glucose level is greatly increased as glucose needs insulin to enter into the cells.
+Normally, the kidneys completely reabsorb the filtered glucose, and it is not excreted in the urine.
+But as serum glucose concentration rises over 180 mg/dl (10 mmol/l), the renal threshold is exceeded, and glucose passes into the urine via the kidney.